ticepd/msp430-examples/README.md

-# MSP430 @ NITP
+# MSP430 CCS Code Examples
-Various Code Examples for MSP430G2553 (used at the Training Programme at NIT Patna, July 2016)
+Various Code Examples for MSP430G2553 (used at the Training Programme of TI-CEPD)

 ## List of Examples
 | Project Name          | Description   |